blahner/BOLDMomentsDataset/README.md

 This GitHub repository contains starter code for the BOLD Moments dataset (BMD) as described in the publication, ["BOLD Moments: modeling short visual events through a video fMRI dataset and metadata."](https://www.biorxiv.org/content/10.1101/2023.03.12.530887v2)

 The dataset contains fMRI brain responses to 1,102 3 second videos for 10 subjects.
-Each video includes at least 5x human-annotated object, scene, action, and text description labels, and 1x spoken transcription, memorability score, and memorability decay rate.
+Each 'in-the-wild' video includes at least 5x human-annotated object, scene, action, and text description labels, and 1x spoken transcription, memorability score, and memorability decay rate.
 The 1000-video training set was repeated to each subject 3x and the 102-video testing set was repeated to each subject